If you’re going to build yourself a chest of drawers, what wood would you build it out of?

 But there’s few things we can do to speed things along:

-- Choose materials that suit your bench design.
+- Choose materials that suit your particular workbench design.

 Don’t underestimate the last two…